CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 * by the time you are abeam snapper Island you should have located the marker panels and established yourself on the leads with a heading of 280 deg T (or 267 deg M).
 * observe the conditions on the bar -- abort and stand off if conditions look too dangerous
-* If unable to cross the bar, pick up a mooring at North Head (or anchor behind Snapper Island) and wait for conditions to improve
+* If unable to cross the bar, pick up a mooring at Square Head (or anchor behind Snapper Island) and wait for conditions to improve
 * if ok, proceed slowly across the bar keeping the vessel at 90 degrees to any following sea
 * keep sufficient water speed to maintain steerage (especially if the tide is flooding)